thisispivi/Deep-Learning-Supermarket/README.md

 The last csv file has just the image file names, so there are no labels.

-Just the first two files have been used and all the coordinate columns have been removed, because the position in which the photo was taken it’s not necessary.
+We used just the first two csv files and we removed all the coordinate columns from them, because the position in which the photo was taken it’s not necessary.
 So just the name of the file and the class have been used.

 In both the training and the validation set, using a bash script file, all the images have been divided into folders from 00 to 15 based on their class.